OCOCA Information for Providers

 • Residency requirement includes but not limited to:

-• Has the capacity to make medical decisions
+• Has the capacity to make her or his own medical decisions

 • Is making an informed decision